RutexOrg/DiscordFileStorage/README.md

 Windows explorer will support webdav out of the box.
 You can now [add network drive](https://www.maketecheasier.com/map-webdav-drive-windows10/) to localhost:3000 and use discord as a file storage.

+You can also open the webdav server in your **explorer directly**.
+Just go to ``http://localhost:3000/``.

 # Known issues

-1. Renaming of folders with lot of files is very slow, since it requieres to change metadata of each file in the subfolders to display new path correctly after restart.
-WILL BE FIXED.
+1. Renaming of folders with lot of files is very slow, since it requieres to change metadata of each file in the subfolders to display new path correctly after restart.  **WILL BE FIXED.**

+2. Boot taking a lot of time with a lot of files.
+This is because of the fact that the bot is caching all files in memory and doing a lot http requests to discord to get file metadata. **WILL BE FIXED.**

-2. Problems with stability.
+3. Problems with stability.
 Sometimes it may hang or drop the connections on various clients.
+At this point just restart the server...

-3. Problems with downloading big (~200 MB) files from windows explorer directly.
-I dont know why for the moment, but i try to do some work in future.
-For this reason, i recommend to use [WinSCP](https://winscp.net/eng/index.php) for downloading big files but this is not a 100% solution.
+4. Problems with downloading big (~50+ MB) files from **windows** explorer directly. \
+This is *limitation* of the windows explorer, which limiting downloading files to *50MB*.
+This repo contains a registry file, which can be used to increase this limit.
+Script may be found in: ***scripts/webdav.reg*** \
+If you still having issues with this, i recommend to use [WinSCP](https://winscp.net/eng/index.php) for downloading big files. \
+**You can also** download big files directly via http.
+For example, you can use this url: ``http://localhost:3000/file.ext`` or ``http://localhost:3000/my/path/to/file.ext`` to download file ``file.ext`` from root folder or from ``/my/path/to`` folder respectively.

-4. Half-working SSL support.
+5. Half-working SSL support.
 You can use it, but you have to be aware of potential security issues, since TLS_REJECT_UNAUTHORIZED is set to 0 because of some problems which i dont know how to fix for the moment.
-But if you dont need ssl or you dont care about security, you can use it.
+But if you dont care much about targeted intercetion of your data, you can use it.